zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     - Click the *Autonomous Transaction Processing* option to display the *Service: Autonomous Transaction Processing* window.

-    - Click on the *Open Service Console* button in the upper-right corner to display the *Autonomous Databases* page.
-NOTE: If you see a window with this message, *"Feature Autonomous Databases is not available in your currently selected region*," perform this following workaround:
+    - Click on the *Open Service Console* button in the upper-right corner to display the *Autonomous Databases* page.  **NOTE:** If you see a window with this message, *"Feature Autonomous Databases is not available in your currently selected region*," perform this workaround:
       - Click the *hamburger menu* in the upper-left corner to display a menu.
       - From the *Database* section of the menu, click the *Autonomous Transaction Processing* option.
 The *Autonomous Databases* page displays.

     - In the *Compartment* field at the left, select your *Autonomous Database Compartment* from the dropdown list.
 You noted that name in the *Prerequisites* section above.
-The table of instances redisplays.

     - Click on your *Autonomous Database Name* that appears in the table.
-  You noted that name in the *Prerequisites* section above.  **NOTE:** Your database name may be different than that displayed in the figure below:
+  You noted that name in the *Prerequisites* section above.  **NOTE:** Your *Autonomous Database Name* may be different than that displayed in the figure below:

         ![](./media/image6.png)

         Figure 4: Selecting Your Database

-    - The *Autonomous Database Details* page appears. **NOTE:** Again, your database name may be different than that displayed in the figure below:
+    - The *Autonomous Database Details* page appears. **NOTE:** Again, your *Autonomous Database Name* may be different than that displayed in the figure below:

        ![](./media/image124.png)

-        Figure 3: Autonomous Database Details Page
+        Figure 5: Autonomous Database Details Page

-    - If you don’t see the big green “*Available*” icon shown above, click the *Start* button at the top to start the instance.
-When the *Confirm* dialog appears, click the *Start*.
+    - If you don’t see the big, green “*Available*” icon shown above, click the *Start* button at the top to start the instance.

+    - When the *Confirm* dialog appears, click the *Start*.
 It may take as long as 15 minutes until the “*AVAILABLE*” message appears there.
 You might periodically refresh your browser page.
-When the database has started, forge ahead.
+When the database has started, proceed.

 ## Download Database Wallet

+We need credentials to sign in to this database.
+Oracle makes this easy with "wallets."
+A wallet is a package of sign in information that a database client uses for access.
+You’ll use it soon to connect to this ATP database from Oracle SQL Developer.
+Let's retreive the wallet file now:

 8. Download your database credentials as a “wallet file” so that you will have them for later to access the database: